-The Bair Drug and Hardware Store was built in 1895 at its present location on Lafayette Street in Steilacoom.
-The hardware, pharmacy, soda fountain, and, especially, the post office made the Bair Store a popular place for Steilacoom Citizens to congregate.
+The Bair Drug & Hardware Store was built in 1895 at its present location on Lafayette Street in Steilacoom.
+The hardware, pharmacy, soda fountain, and post office made the Bair Store a popular place for Steilacoom Citizens to congregate.
 The old pot-bellied stove around which the men of the town congregated on cold wintry days inside the store is represented today by a similar unit.

-Since 1977 the Bair Drug and Hardware Store has included within the building a full-service restaurant, operated most recently by Rosa Kreger and then Ed and Martha Lintott.
-In the Fall of 2008, the restaurant closed and a new round of repairs, renovations, and upgrades began.
+Since 1977 the Bair Drug & Hardware Store has included within the building a full-service restaurant, operated most recently by Rosa Kreger and then Ed and Martha Lintott.
+The restaurant closed in the Fall of 2008, and a new round of repairs, renovations, and upgrades began.
 Work was completed in March 2010, and SHMA welcomed a new tenant, Sarah Cannon, who opened her highly anticipated new restaurant, The Bair Bistro.
 Check the Bair Bistro storefront for current operating hours.